pedrolabonia/pydavinci/README.md

 ---

-#### Davinci Resolve v18 beta
-For the newer DaVinci Resolve v18, currently in beta, newer Python installations are supported.

-If you want to try out ``pydavinci`` with new Python versions for Resolve v18, use pip with the ``--ignore-requires-python`` flag.

-Note that while I did some quick tests, I can't guarantee everything works on Resolve v18 beta.
-Full testing will become available as further betas come through, and will be supported fully on the official release.

----

 ### Launching scripts externally (Studio version)

 For `pydavinci` to work by launching scripts outside the embedded console, make sure external scripting is set to `Local` in `Settings -> System -> General`

 <img src=https://user-images.githubusercontent.com/4316044/164954498-de350d02-0458-478d-a766-6404b7a8a75b.png />

 ## To-do and contributing